-Cat C and Cat D are now-defunct terms for cars that have been damaged, but may be allowed on the road again after sufficient repairs.
+What is Cat C?
+What is Cat D?
+These are now-defunct terms for cars that have been damaged, but may be allowed on the road again after sufficient repairs.

-If you’re in the process of learning to drive, or have recently passed, the terms ‘Cat C’ and ‘Cat D’ may not be familiar to you.
-These were two categories used to describe damaged (technically written-off) cars that were changed in 2017 to ‘Cat S’ and Cat ‘N’ respectively.
+‘Cat C’ and ‘Cat D’ were two categories used to describe damaged (technically written-off) cars that were changed in 2017 to ‘Cat S’ and Cat ‘N’ respectively.

-Cat S (formerly Cat C): This means there has been structural damage to the vehicle, but repairs are possible.
-However, the insurer is likely to view the cost of repairs as uneconomical and therefore declare the Cat S a write off.
+Cat S (formerly Cat C) car meaning: This means there has been structural damage to the vehicle - such as to the chassis or suspension - but repairs are possible.
+However, the insurer is likely to view the cost of repairs as uneconomical and therefore declare the Cat S (Cat C), meaning it is a write off.

-Cat N (formerly Cat D): This is the least severe of all categories.
-Damage - which might include critical elements such as steering or brakes - must be repaired by a professional before the car can return to the public road.
+Cat N (formerly Cat D) car meaning: This is the least severe of all categories.
+Damage - which might include critical elements such as steering or brakes, as well as things like lights and the infotainment system - must be repaired by a professional before the car can return to the public road.

 There are also Cat A and Cat B - and these have kept their original category letters.
 These are the most severe categories of “write off”.

 Cat A: Any vehicle labelled Cat A cannot be used on the road again.
 The vehicle is in such an unsafe, poor condition that it must be crushed.
 Repairs would be virtually impossible and certainly uneconomical.